Boffee/secs/README.md

 The ERC20 and ERC721 token systems are effectively `MintSystem`s which implement the IERC20 and IERC721 interface respectively by delegating the logic to the `TransferFromSystem`, `BurnSystem`, `ApproveSystem`, etc.

-To register the event back the token system, the implementation systems triggers `beforeTokenTransfer`, `afterTokenTransfer`, `afterApproval`, and `afterApprovalForAll` hooks on the token system.
+To register events back to the token systems, the implementation systems triggers `beforeTokenTransfer`, `afterTokenTransfer`, `afterApproval`, and `afterApprovalForAll` hooks on the token system.
 These hooks by default will emit the corresponding ERC20/ERC721 events, but can be overridden to add additional logic.

 The main advantage of this architecture is that all of the tokens within a world can share the same set of implementation systems and components.
 To deploy a new token, you would only need to deploy the ERC20/ERC721 token system; the existing implementation systems and components would be reused.